Muhammad Mohsin: Death and legacy

 Mohsin died on 29 November 1812.
+His grave is situated near Hooghly Imambara.

 Due to his contributions in the field of education, Mohsin is the namesake of many educational institutions in India and Bangladesh.
 The New Hooghly College in Chinsurah, West Bengal, which now bears his name as the Hooghly Mohsin College was established by him.
-He is the namesake of Government Hazi Mohammad Mohshin College, Chittagong, Bangladesh.Mohsinia Madrasa, Dhaka (Kabi Nazrul Government College) and the Haji Muhammad Mohsin Hall, University of Dhaka.
+In Bangladesh, he is the namesake of Hazi Mohammad Mohsin Government High School and Government Hazi Mohammad Mohsin College in Chittagong, Haji Muhammad Mohsin Government High School Rajshahi in Rajshahi, Government Hazi Mohammad Mohsin College in Khulna, Mohsinia Madrasa, Dhaka (at present Kabi Nazrul Government College) and the Haji Muhammad Mohsin Hall in University of Dhaka.

 Mohsin is also the namesake of a Bangladesh Navy base BNS Haji Mohsin located in Dhaka.
 Commendably, Mohipur Hazi Mohsin Government College is located at Panchbibi, Joypurhat as founded by Maulana Abdul Hamid Khan Bhasani.